Showing posts with label Google Chrome. Show all posts

 The Chrome team stated, “We launched this feature because we heard your requests loud and clear.
 Now you can customize your browsing experience to suit your habits.”
 This update aligns with Google's broader efforts to offer more flexible and personalized experiences across its platforms.

-Having a bigger phone screen, I am definitely going to use this feature to improve the control on the screen while browsing on my favourite browser.
+Having a bigger phone screen, I will use this feature to improve control of the screen while browsing on my favourite browser.
 What about you?
-If you are using an Android phone and not using Chrome's Address Bar at the bottom, then you must give it a try.
+If you are using an Android phone and not using Chrome's Address Bar at the bottom, you must try it.
 Follow the steps given below to enable it:

-How To Move Chrome Address Bar To The Bottom?
+How To Move the Chrome Address Bar To The Bottom?

 Google has made it simple to switch the location of the address bar: